VRLabHIB/MRVR_NSR/README.md

 - Procedure:
 	- calculate fixation midpoints
+		- A fixation midpoint was calculated as the centroid point of all 2D points during the fixation
 	- calculate figure midpoints and determine figure radius
+		- detect cube midpoints for 2D based on the manual annotations done by a stundet assistant with the [Computer Vision Annotation Tool](https://cvat.org/)
+			- to check if all manual annotations were correct we reconstructed figure plots from the annotation data in porject_path + '\\validity_checks\\annotation_plots\\'
+		- Calculate figure midpoint as a centroid point of the cube mid points
-	- extend figure radius and stop extension before both circle start intersecting
+	- determine figure radius as the midpoint between both figure midpoints
+	- for each fixation midpoint:
-	- assign each gaze point to a respective figure
+		- get distance to all figure cubes
+		- select the 3 closest cubes
+		- select segment part based on majority vote (wether the majority of the 3 cubes belong to the inner or to the outer part)
-	- We calculated the distance between the fixation midpoints and the closest cube midpoint of the figure.
+		- if the distance between the fixation midpoint and the figure midpoint is larger than the radius, no segment is detected
-		- fixation midpoints are calculated as 2D points using #TODO
-		- figure midpoints are calculated as #TODO
-		- based on the closest cube, the fixation is assigned to the respective figure segment that contains this closest cube.

 ### P201_questionnaire_preprocessing_data.py